Lee Yul-woo

 Yul-Woo Lee (January 25, 1967 – December 10, 2009) was a South Korean former professional boxer who competed from 1985 to 1990.
-He was a world champion in two weight classes, having held the WBC light-flyweight title in 1989 and the WBA flyweight title in 1990.
+He was a world champion in two weight classes, having held the World Boxing Council (WBC) light-flyweight title in 1989 and the World Boxing Association (WBA) flyweight title in 1990.

 Professional career

 Lee turned pro in 1985 and captured the WBC light flyweight title with a TKO win over German Torres in 1989.
 He lost his belt in his first defense to Humberto González.
 He then moved up in weight and won a split decision over WBA flyweight title holder Jesus Kiki Rojas in 1990, but lost the belt in his first defense again to Leopard Tamakuma by TKO.
 He retired after the loss.